Home / Services / AI

 AI review

-It applies when the system influences customer-facing decisions, runs inside privileged workflows, or produces outputs users rely on without verification.
+It applies when the system affects customer-facing decisions, runs inside privileged workflows, or produces outputs people rely on without checking.

 This includes internal assistants, knowledge retrieval layers, secure automation, back-office automation, and products with AI in the workflow.

-Reviews are defined around the data sources, tool permissions, rollout timing, and the evidence required.
+We define the review around the data sources, tool permissions, rollout timing, approval path, and evidence your team needs.

-A support copilot that retrieves CRM data and creates tickets needs review for exposure, permissions, approvals, and evidence.
+For example, a support copilot that retrieves CRM data and creates tickets should be reviewed for exposure, permissions, approvals, and an audit trail.

-AI changes the attack surface because it changes how people and systems decide, retrieve, approve, and act.
+AI changes the attack surface because it changes how people and systems retrieve information, make decisions, approve work, and act.

 Launch and risk planning

-If AI touches sensitive data or decisions, review it before rollout.
+Before AI touches sensitive data or important decisions, review the workflow.